How registration has become the cornerstone of Réussir group’s subscription strategy

 Form built in the no-code Poool form builder

-We have 10 titles, each focusing on a particular sector (Cattle, Cereals, Beekeeping, etc.), so knowing which field our prospect is interested in is vital to offering the right and targeting marketing messaging.
+We have 10 titles, each focusing on a particular sector (Cattle, Cereals, Beekeeping, etc.), so knowing which field our prospect is interested in is vital to offering the right subscription and targeting marketing messaging.

 Have you also implemented a registration strategy for your free articles?